nyura123/mobx-firebase-store/README.md

     Throttling params can also be tweaked.

 5. `firebase-nest` subscriptions allow subscribing to whole graphs of data.

+    For example, via a single subscription, subscribe to `items` and to each `items`'s `category`.
+If an item is ever deleted or its category is changed, the nested category subscription is deleted/changed automatically.

 6. `store.subscribeSubsWithPromise` provides a promise that resolves when initial data, including nested/child data, is loaded.